-- The applicant has a Kentucky address and is nineteen years of age.
+- The applicant has a Kentucky address and is eighteen years of age with proper documents.

-- The applicant has a Kentucky address, is sixteen years of age and
+- The applicant has a Kentucky address and

 - Has been officially withdrawn from public or private school for 90 days as certified by the local school district ** OR

-- Is officially withdrawn from public or private school and receives a superintendents waiver of the 90 days for a postsecondary enrollment deadline, a condition of employment, medical reason or family circumstances. **Student must present proof of withdrawal on school form or letterhead at time of testing.
+- Is officially withdrawn from public or private school and receives a superintendents waiver of the 90 days for a postsecondary enrollment deadline.

 An applicant at least sixteen years of age with a Kentucky address is eligible to take the GED if the applicant is: